GoogleCloudPlatform/community/resources/templates/ha-vpn-interop-guide-template/index.md

 network subnets.
 You must also configure the on-premises network firewall to allow inbound traffic from your VPC subnet prefixes.

-    gcloud compute firewall-rules create [VPN_RULE] \
+    gcloud compute firewall-rules create [VPN_RULE_NAME] \
     --network [NETWORK] \
     --allow tcp,udp,icmp \
     --source-ranges [IP_ON_PREM_SUBNET]

-The command output should look similar to the following example:
+The command should look similar to the following example:

      gcloud compute firewall-rules create network-a-to-on-prem \
     --network network-a \